Thank Your Legislators for Caring for ‘Āina

 Your Hawai‘i State Representative

 Please note: In order for your petition to submit, your street address must be in Hawai‘i and must be recognized as valid by the U.S. Postal Service.
-If your address is not recognized for any reason—and thus your petition does not submit—you can alternatively locate and contact your Hawai‘i state legislators here.
+If your address is not recognized for any reason — and thus your petition does not submit — you can alternatively locate and contact your Hawai‘i state legislators here.
 We apologize for any inconvenience!

 Hawai‘i’s ecosystems and natural and cultural resources provide over $6 billion to our economy annually, supporting our communities, our livelihoods and our culture.
-But we only commit 1% of our state budget to natural resources each year.
-With a growing number of natural disasters including wildfires, storms, and floods, more funding is needed to preserve and protect what makes Hawai‘i, Hawai‘i.
+With this visionary new legislation, we are now investing more to mālama ‘āina.
+We need this funding now, more than ever, as increasing natural disasters including wildfires, storms, and floods impact our island home.

 Asterisks (*) indicate required fields.
 These fields are necessary for your letter to be automatically delivered to your lawmakers.